-I am a second-year PhD student at Georgetown University studying theoretical computer science under Sasha Golovnev.
+I am a fifth-year PhD student at Georgetown University studying theoretical computer science under Sasha Golovnev.
+Prior to Georgetown, I was an undergraduate at University of Rochester studying math and computer science.
+You can find my CV here and my LinkedIn here.

 Research